-Reindeer (Rangifer tarandus, also called caribou in North America), were the last animal domesticated by humans.
+Reindeer (Rangifer tarandus, also called caribou in North America), were among the last animals domesticated by humans, and some scholars argue that they still aren't fully tame.
 There are currently ~2.5 million domesticated reindeer located in nine countries, and occupying some 100,000 people to tend them: that is approximately 50% of the total population of reindeer in the world.

 A recent study on reindeer mtDNA (Røed et al. 2008) identified at least two separate and apparently independent reindeer domestication events, in eastern Russia and Fenno-Scandia (Norway, Sweden and Finland).
 Substantial interbreeding of wild and domestic animals in the past obscures DNA differentiation, but even so, the data continue to support at least two or three independent domestication events, probably within the past two or three thousand years.